Introduction: VideoDuke, Download Videos for Mac

 3. How to Use StreamFab

-Getting StreamFab to do its thing is really straightforward.
+Getting StreamFab to work is really straightforward.
 Here's a rundown of my steps for your reference:

 Install and run StreamFab on your Windows or Mac by hitting the button below.